Imageomics/Andromeda/README.md

 You may use the Docker image for testing during development as described above, but it is not required.

 To run the website locally without using Docker requires two terminal sessions.
 1. Python Flask Backend API Server

 2. Frontend nodejs/react development server

-For instructions on buliding and running the Docker container see [Developing with Docker](https://github.com/Imageomics/Andromeda/wiki/Developing-with-Docker).
+For instructions on building and running the Docker container see [Developing with Docker](https://github.com/Imageomics/Andromeda/wiki/Developing-with-Docker).

 ## Python Backend
 The python backend consists of a [Flask](https://flask.palletsprojects.com/en/2.3.x/quickstart/#a-minimal-application) REST API server.